SPGoding/resource-pack-converter/README.md

 - `src`: Source code written in TypeScript.
 - `lib`: Output JavaScript files.
 - `uti`: Some useful tools while coding.
-    - `analyzer.js`: Generates a *conversion* of `./uti/input/A/` into `./uti/input/B/`.
+    - `analyzer.js`: An resource pack analyzer which can find the differences (e.g. file names) between two resource packs (only support folders) and generate conversion files.
+Use
+    ```Bash
+    npm run uti:analyzer ${dirFrom} ${dirTo} ${output}
+    ```
+    to analyze differences between `${dirFrom}` and `${dirTo}`.
+The result will be stored in `uti/analyzer/${output}`. e.g.
+    ```Bash
+    npm run uti:analyzer uti/input/1.6/ uti/input/1.7/ 1.6-1.7.json
+    ```

 ## How does it Work

 ### Overview

 The RPC will duplicate the input resource pack at first, and then execute all *adapters* orderly for each file in the duplicated resource pack according to specific *conversion*.

 ### Adapters

 *Adapters* carry out operations for specific files in the resource pack, e.g. renaming files, scaling images, changing text contents, etc. All adapters are written in TypeScript and should implement the `Adapter` interface.
 They are located in `./src/adapters/`.

 Adapters may be referenced and initialized by *conversions*.